GTCG/PY4E-Capstone-Deathrow/README.md

 # Deathrow

+Basically the program does the following:
+* It creates a database in Sqlite, being deathrow.sqlite, with table "Inmates"
-Python program which downloads the data and last statements of people executed on Death Row.
+* It retrieves the data and the statements from each inmate
+* It imports this cleaned data into the database deathrow.sqlite, in table "Inmates"